dylkot/cNMF/README.md

   ```
   - --output-dir - the output directory into which all results will be placed
   - --name - a subdirectory output_dir/name will be created and all output files will have name as their prefix
-  - -c - path to the counts file that will be used
+  - -c - path to the counts file that will be used.
+This should be a raw counts matrix (I.e. not log-transformed or normalized per cell library size)
   - -k - list of K values that will be tested for cNMF
   - --n-iter - specifies the number of NMF iterations to run for each K
   - --total-workers - specifies how many workers (e.g. cores on a machine or nodes on a compute farm) can be used in parallel